material-components/material-components-ios/components/Collections/README.md

 ### Cell Separators

 The styler allows customizing cell separators for the entire collection view.
-Individual cell customization is also available by using a cell subclassed from `MDCCollectionViewCell`.
+Individual cell customization is also available by using an `MDCCollectionViewCell` cell or a subclass of it.
 Learn more by reading the section on [Cell Separators](../CollectionCells/#cell-separators) in the [CollectionCells](../CollectionCells) component.